ayouboul21/projet_aws/README.md

 - `Dockerfile`: Instructions for building the Docker image of the application.
 - `Jenkinsfile`: Pipeline script for Jenkins to automate the build and deployment process.
 - `site/`: Directory containing the website's source code.
+- `docs/`: Directory containing some screenshots to visualize the expected outcome of the commands.

 ## 🚀 Getting Started